-I recently had the pleasure of being invited on a press trip to Chattanooga so that I could share with you the spring break attractions in Chattanooga, TN.
+I recently had the pleasure of being invited on a press trip to Chattanooga.
+We got to see and experience some of the best Chattanooga children’s attractions for ourselves.
+These fun attractions in Chattanooga, TN make it a great family spring break destination.
 I have to tell you that my children and I had a blast.

 Since we live in Nashville, Chattanooga has been on our radar for day trips for awhile.
-We have made several day trips to Chattanooga but we had no idea just how much there was to see and do in Chattanooga until we went on this trip and had the chance to experience a Spring Break Sneak Peak into one of the most kid-focused cities around.
+We have made several day trips to Chattanooga.
+However, we had no idea just how much there was to see and do in Chattanooga until we went on this trip.
+We had the chance to experience a Spring Break Sneak Peak into one of the most kid-focused cities around.

 Chattanooga offers a Spring Break Safari, where children enjoy fun-focused learning experiences.
-They receive a passport type booklet with Spring Break Safari Adventures such as visiting the Bluff View Art District, Chattanooga Choo Choo, Chattanooga Zoo, Creative Discovery Museum, Downtown Chattanooga, and many more fun locations.
+They receive a passport type booklet with Spring Break Safari Adventures will all of the best Chattanooga children’s attractions.
+This includes places to visit such as the Bluff View Art District, Chattanooga Choo Choo, Chattanooga Zoo, Creative Discovery Museum, Downtown Chattanooga, and many more fun locations.
 There are scavenger hunt questions at each location and kids can receive a prize at each location!

 I love this idea of added fun in already family friendly city.
-The Spring Break Safari Dates are MARCH 14-APRIL 19, 2015, but the attractions in Chattanooga TN are amazing all year round.
+The Spring Break Safari Dates are MARCH 14-APRIL 19, 2015.
+Furthermore, these attractions in Chattanooga TN are amazing all year round.

 Attractions in Chattanooga, TN

-All of these Chattanooga attractions are a part of the Spring Break Safari 2015 so they will have everything I mention year round and each location will add something special for the Scavenger Hunts.
+All of these Chattanooga children’s attractions are a part of the Spring Break Safari 2015.
+These are all year round places to visit in Chattanooga.
+During Spring Break Safari week, these Chattanooga attractions will add something extra special to participate in the Scavenger Hunts.

 Rock City Gardens

-There are signs saying “SEE ROCK CITY” on bird houses all over on the drive down to Chattanooga so my kids were excited to visit.
+There are signs saying “SEE ROCK CITY” on bird houses all over on the drive down to Chattanooga.
+My kids were very excited to visit.
 Rock City Gardens, opened in 1932 and it is comprised of 13 acres located on top of Lookout Mountain.

 Of all the attractions in Chattanooga TN, Ruby Falls, was my children’s favorite.
 It was just so unlike anything they had ever seen before, they were fascinated.
 I was too!
 Located deep within the caverns of Lookout Mountain, Ruby Falls is an underground waterfall among the highest in the U.S.

 You take an elevator deep down under the mountain to see where Leo Lambert discovered the caverns in 1928.
-He crawled through the beginning portion of the trip but luckily they have expanded the passage to make comfortable walk ways past various impressive cave formations.
-The trip would be worth it even without the waterfall but it is really a crowning jewel and when the cavern opens up and the waterfall is lit up, it is amazing to realize they accidentally found this treasure.
+He crawled through the beginning portion of the trip.
+Luckily, they have expanded the passage to make comfortable walk ways past various impressive cave formations.
+The trip would be worth it even without the waterfall.
+However, it is really a crowning jewel and when the cavern opens up and the waterfall is lit up.
+It is amazing to realize they accidentally found this treasure.
 Your kids just may want to become speleologist after this!

-Ruby Falls also features the Zipstream Aerial Adventure course with 30 high-wire challenge elements including ladders, nets, walkways, bridges, tunnels, zip-lines and more and a whole kids portion.
+Ruby Falls also features the Zipstream Aerial Adventure course.
+There are 30 high-wire challenge elements including ladders, nets, walkways, bridges, tunnels, zip-lines and more and a whole kids portion.

 Chattanooga Zoo at Warner Park

-I have to tell you that even though the Chattanooga Zoo at Warner Parklooks small from the outside, it is totally worth the trip.
+I have to tell you that even though the Chattanooga Zoo at Warner Park looks small from the outside, it is totally worth the trip!
 I absolutely loved it because the quality of the exhibits really sets it apart from many other zoos.
-They exhibits are very natural for the animals but they also have amazing vantage points for the visitors to be able to get great views from many sides and heights.
+They exhibits are very natural for the animals.
+I really love that they have amazing vantage points for the visitors.
+Kids and adults are able to get great views from many sides and heights.

-I felt like all of the animals were so unusually right up close and not hiding in back corners of the exhibits.
+I felt like all of the animals were so unusually right up close.
+None were hiding in back corners of the exhibits.
 I got an amazing view of the jaguar, the cougar, and so many other animals.
 My kids loved it almost as much as I did!
-Located just two miles from downtown, the newly renovated Zoo features animals from Latin America, Asia, North America and Africa including red pandas, snow leopards, spider monkeys and more.
+It is conveniently located just two miles from downtown.
+The newly renovated Zoo features animals from Latin America, Asia, North America and Africa.
+They have red pandas, snow leopards, spider monkeys and more.
 There were also fun extras like camel rides, and an endangered species carousel.

 High Point Climbing and Fitness